Northwest Indiana: Economy

-With a gross domestic product of $28.64 billion in 2015, Northwest Indiana accounts for approximately nine percent of Indiana's gross state product.
-This figure ranks second among metropolitan areas in the state (after Indianapolis) and 89th in the United States, comparable to the GDP of the El Paso, Texas metropolitan area.
+In 2015, Northwest Indiana had a gross domestic product of $28.64 billion, representing approximately nine percent of Indiana's total gross state product.
+This placed the region second among Indiana metropolitan areas, after Indianapolis, and 89th in the United States, comparable to the GDP of the El Paso, Texas, metropolitan area.

-The northern portion of Northwest Indiana is noted for its heavy industry.
-Gary, Portage, Burns Harbor and East Chicago are home to major steel mills, including the largest North American facilities for both U.S. Steel (Gary Works) and Cleveland Cliffs (Indiana Harbor).
-Whiting, East Chicago, and Hammond are home to the largest oil refinery in the world operated by BP.
-Other industrial outputs include fabricated metals, transportation equipment, and food products.
+The northern portion of Northwest Indiana is a center for heavy industry.
+Major steel mills are located in Gary, Portage, Burns Harbor, and East Chicago, including the largest North American facilities of U.S. Steel (Gary Works) and Cleveland-Cliffs (Indiana Harbor).
+Whiting, East Chicago, and Hammond are the location of the largest oil refinery in the world operated by BP.
+Other industrial outputs in the region include fabricated metals, transportation equipment, and food products.

-Since the 1990s, casino gambling has become a significant component of Northwest Indiana's economy.
-A land-based casino with about 150,000 sqft of gambling floor opened in Gary in 2021, replacing two boats.
-Two casino boat properties with approximately 164,000 sqft of aggregate gaming space are located along Lake Michigan in Lake County.
-An additional 65,000 sqft of gaming space is located in Michigan City.
+Since the 1990s, casino gambling has become a notable part of the regional economy.
+In 2021, a land-based casino with approximately 150,000 sqft of gaming space opened in Gary, replacing two boats.
+Two casino boats with a combined gaming space of approximately 164,000 sqft operate along Lake Michigan in Lake County, and an additional facility in Michigan City provides 65,000 sqft of gaming space.

-Former Indiana Governor Mitch Daniels and the Indiana State Legislature formed the entity known as the Northwest Indiana Regional Development Authority (RDA) in 2006.
-The RDA, a special-purpose district, is vested with both legal authority and tax dollars to invest in transportation and economic development throughout the region.
+In 2006, the Northwest Indiana Regional Development Authority (RDA) was established by the Indiana State Legislature and then-Governor Mitch Daniels.
+The RDA is a special-purpose district authorized to invest in transportation and economic development throughout the region.

-A number of Northwest Indiana's suburban communities serve as bedroom communities for Chicago.
+Several suburban communities in Northwest Indiana function as commuter towns for individuals who work in Chicago.

-Education
+Higher education

 Colleges and universities located in Northwest Indiana include: